Updated on July 9th, 2020

 The Bahamas, US & British Virgin Islands & St-Martin/Sint Maarten

-Having spent the last 5 months touring around the Caribbean (read my Blog Post for more details), I have never been far from a conversation about hurricanes.
+Having spent months touring around the Caribbean, I have never been far from a conversation about hurricanes.
 Whether it is where people were, the personal impact, the property damage, moving boats for safety or preparing for the upcoming season, the potential for these monumental storms & the damage they cause is never far from people’s minds.
-As we are now into the 2018 season (June – October) with predictions that this year could be even worse than last, I felt the time was right to share my experience & hand over some Top Tips to bear in mind if you are planning a visit to the area over the next year.
+The season runs from June – October.
+I felt the time was right to share my experience & hand over some Top Tips to bear in mind if you are planning a visit to the area over the next year.

 I arrived in The Bahamas a month after Hurricane Matthew had hit in October 2016.
 Matthew was a Category 4 hurricane which battered the islands with winds of up to 145mph, causing widespread flooding & disruption.
 In 2018, I visited a number of islands in the Caribbean which were in the path of Hurricanes Irma & Maria, both Category 5 storms, following each other by 10 days.
 I discovered that 6 months after the destruction caused by the worst season on record, the islands have done an amazing job to get up & running and are desperate to have the income generated by tourism back on track.
 I also found islands & people who have been left so devastated that the healing process will take many years still to come.